fayndee/fayndee.github.io/shutterbug/blog/_posts/2017-10-04-rofan-mountains-hike-with-unexpected.md

 ---
-title: Rofan Mountains - Hike with unexpected
+title: Rofan Mountains - Hike with the unexpected
 tags: landscape
 teaser_image: /images/gallery/nature/achensee_caught_on_fire_1600x900.jpg
 excerpt: Sometimes it turns out that no expectation is actually not a bad thing.
 It is particularly true when you plan for a hike.